jrcz-data-science-lab/virtual_anatomy_quiz_ts/README.md

 - **Anatomical Data Catalog**: A database-driven catalog (`meshCatalogItems` and `organGroups`) defines all interactable 3D meshes and their relationships to broader anatomical groups.
 - **Quiz Submission API**: A dedicated endpoint (`/api/submissions`) for the Unreal Engine client to submit completed quiz answers in a single request.
 - **Results Dashboard**: A detailed results page for teachers to analyze quiz performance on a per-question basis with charts and response lists.
+- **API Specification & Design**: API docs have been created with Scalar, go to the `/api-docs` page to access them

 ## 3. Tech Stack